-- a) All forms - b) All forms are provided or can be accessed by going to www.bayvotes.org and "click" on the "Division of Elections Florida Icon" then "click" on "Forms and Publications" - c) All forms are specific to the office.
-(See the "Table of Contents" for the location of the public office you are running for).
+- a) All forms are provided or can be accessed by going to www.bayvotesfl.gov and "click" on the "Division of Elections Florida Icon" then "click" on "Forms and Publications." - b) All forms are specific to the office.
+(See the "Table of Contents" for the location of the public office you are running for)